wanyaworld/Adaptive-Backoff-Futex-Lock/README.md

 Then checks if (N_THREADS * N_INC) is equal to the value of the global variable.
 In addition to the futex-lock, we also conduct the same test using dummy lock, simple Compare-And-Swap lock and pthread_mutex_lock.

 We also run a test to investigate the performace effect of the number of atomic operations.
-In our futex lock, we tries atomic operations (CAS) for the lock variable before we call futex().
+In our futex lock, we try atomic operations (CAS) for the lock variable before we call futex().
 We vary the number of CAS and evaluate the lock performance.

 ## Getting Started